Myrmecia gulosa: Distribution and habitat

-Their distribution in Victoria, Tasmania, South Australia, Northern Territory and Western Australia has not yet been verified.
+Their distribution in Victoria, Tasmania, South Australia, Northern Territory and Western Australia has been verified.
+A specimen was documented in Victoria in 2024.
 Based on specimens collected, they are found living in elevations ranging from 121 to 2000 m.
 M. gulosa ants generally construct small mounds, and they prefer open areas where they are frequently seen foraging.
 Foraging workers are frequently observed being around burnt areas.

 Behaviour

 Regarded as a relatively "primitive" ant species, red bull ants are known to be solitary predators that are occasionally uncooperative with one another, whose social behaviour is poorly developed in comparison to more "advanced" species.
 They are notoriously aggressive hunters able to subdue formidable prey such as bees and other ants.
 Unable to eat solid food, adult ants feed on juices from the prey insects; the meat of the prey is fed to the colony's larvae.
 Their diet is supplemented by the workers' own trophic (infertile) eggs, which are commonly fed to the queen and larvae.

 Nests are constructed with tunnel systems and may become quite extensive.